maxmcd/gRPSQLite/README.md

 ### Atomic batch commits

-If your server supports atomic batch commits (basically any DB that can do a transaction), this results in _wildly_ faster SQLite transactions.
+If your server implementation supports atomic batch commits (basically any DB that can do a transaction), this results in _wildly_ faster SQLite transactions.

 By default, SQLite (in wal/wal2 mode) will write uncommitted rows to the WAL file, and rely on a commit frame to determine whether the transaction actually committed.

 When the server supports atomic batch commits, the SQLite VFS will instead memory-buffer writes, and on commit send a single batched write to the server (`AtomicWriteBatch`).
 As you can guess now, this is _a lot faster_.

-If your server supports this, clients should always use `PRAGME journal_mode=memory` (which should be the default).
-If you don't, then they should set `pragma locking_mode=exclusive` and `pragma journal_mode=wal` (or `wal2`).
+If your server supports this, clients should always use `PRAGMA journal_mode=memory` (which should be the default).
+If it doesn't, then clients should set `PRAGMA locking_mode=exclusive` and `PRAGMA journal_mode=wal` (or `wal2`).

 `journal_mode=memory` is ideal: